-The rest of this article will go over what is typically included in a horse boarding stable, the difference between partial and full boarding, how much it costs, theft concerns, and whether or not they have 24/7 access.
+In this article, you’ll learn what is typically included in a horse boarding stable, the difference between partial and full boarding, how much it costs, and other frequent questions.

 What Is A Horse Boarding Stable?

-The most basic horse boarding stables will have simple stalls and a couple of pastures, maybe some trails for you to ride on during the weekends.
-The most luxurious of these stables will have extra-large stalls, indoor and outdoor arenas, trainers on-site, and tack rooms.
+The most basic horse boarding stables offer simple stalls and a couple of pastures- and perhaps some nearby trails for weekend rides.
+Some boarding stables are luxuriously fitted and offer premium accommodations like extra-large stalls, indoor and outdoor arenas, trainers on-site, and heated tack rooms.
+Most horse boarding stables are somewhere in between: offering clean, well-maintained barns and pastures without many luxuries.

-When you go to a horse boarding stables website, you’ll see that they usually offer two options for boarding your horse: partial boarding and full boarding.
+When you visit just about any horse boarding stable’s website, you’ll see that they usually options for boarding your horse.
+These options generally include partial board and full board.

-Partial boarding is where you pay for your horse to have a stall and a place in one of the pastures, but you’re responsible for pretty much everything else.
-So, for example, you’ll be responsible for feeding your horse, grooming them, mucking out their stall, etc. Partial boarding is a great option for those who have the time to be at the barn every day and live very close to the barn to afford to make multiple trips there every day.
+With this type of low-cost horse boarding, you’ll be responsible for feeding your horse, grooming them, mucking out their stall, etc. Partial boarding is a great option for those who have the time to be at the barn every day and live very close to the barn to afford to make multiple trips there every day.

-Full boarding will typically cost you quite a bit more than partial boarding.
-This is because if you have your horse on full board, then you are paying for the stable staff to take care of your horse day in and day out.
-They’ll be the ones feeding your horse, cleaning the stall, bathing and grooming them, turning them out for the day.
-In some cases, they’ll even exercise your horse for you.
+Full boarding typically costs much more than partial boarding (see chart below).
+This is because the fee must cover the cost of labor for the stable staff who will take care of your horse day in and day out.
+They’ll be the ones feeding your horse, cleaning the stall, bathing and grooming them, and turning them out for the day.

 Costs of Boarding a Horse